edtownend/acf-oembed-field/readme.txt

 2. The field in an Advanced Custom Field.

 == Changelog ==

+= 1.0.3 =
+* Remove PHP short tag dependancy
+* Fix for 'Missing argument' warning when getting the object and not supplying arguments

 = 1.0.2 =
 * Improve reliability on freaky servers